 In fact, many companies all across California are on the hunt for seasonal workers ahead of Christmas due to the increased demand from customers from December 1 to January 14.
 But what happens if you get injured in the course of your seasonal employment?

 Are seasonal workers in California entitled to workers’ compensation benefits?
 If this question has bothered you for the past few days or so – and you have had several sleepless nights trying to figure out the answer – rejoice!
-We invited our Los Angeles workers compensation attorney from Law Offices of Kropach & Kropach to explain whether or not seasonal workers are covered by workers’ compensation in California.
+We invited our workers compensation lawyer from Law Offices of Kropach & Kropach to explain whether or not seasonal workers are covered by workers’ compensation in California.

 If you are a seasonal worker who earns a living during peak sales, holiday season, or manufacturing and tourism periods, you may be entitled to workers’ comp benefits for your on-the-job injury like all other full-time employees who work for the entire year.